ismaia/bturntable/README.md

 * A Raspberry PI zero or a Raspberry PI 3
 * Any Audio USB Adapter that works on linux
-* 3.5 mm jack cable mono (red,white and black wires)
+* 3.5 mm jack cable (for headphones : left, right and ground wires)

 ### Wiring